alexttx/emacs-demo/README.md

 Then we hired a young kid.
 He laughed at my misfortune and threw around phrases like "language server".
 It took a few years, but I finally took the bait and jumped into 21st century Emacs.
 While learning about using language servers with Emacs, I learned of many new (to me) features.

-This tutorial describes some of "new" features, such as:
+This tutorial demonstrates some of these "new" features, such as:

-- Emacs package management
-   - Using different pacakge dirs for different versions of Emacs
-   - Automatically downloading and building packages when first starting Emacs
+- Emacs startup
   - Using ~/.emacs.d/init.el instead of ~/.emacs
   - A self contained configuration, amenable to use with Git
   - Using Git submodules to access packages not found on the standard package servers
+- Package management
+   - Using different pacakge dirs for different versions of Emacs
+   - Automatically downloading and building packages when first starting Emacs
 - General Emacs features (not specific to software development):
   - Which-key
   - Completion styles